openpatch/hyperbook/README.md

 ## Documentation

-If you want to work on the documentation, run the development server and edit the files in the website server.
+If you want to work on the documentation, run the development server and edit the files in the website folder.

 ```
 pnpm install